 Basil is one of those foods that I reaaaally love the smell of.
 It’s one of those scents at the market that always catches my attention.
-Basil is up there on the list with bread, butter, and beer.
+Basil is up there on the list with bread, pandan leaves, and beer.

 I used to have a small basil plant that I couldn’t quite keep healthy.
 Well, I kept it “alive” long enough for the pet bunny to stand up and nibble at all the leaves.
 That was the last I saw of that.

 So basil is something that’s probably better for me to source from the grocery store.
-Keep in mind the common basil of North America is different than the ones you’ll find at most Asian markets.
-One simple recipe I like to make is a simple basil pesto with pasta.
+Keep in mind the common basil of North America is different than the Thai basil you’ll find at most Asian markets.
+That variety is great for phở though!

 This is a recipe I probably wouldn’t make if I didn’t have my food processor.
 You can probably get by with a blender, or one of the ‘bullet’ blenders or knockoffs.